jplomas/LapRiskCalc/README.md

 A web version is available at [Github Pages](https://jplomas.github.io/LapRiskCalc).

+**NB: I have been made aware that the old, non-Parsimonious NELA risk calculator model has been validated in some patient populations around the globe... the previous version is available for these users [here](https://2022--splendorous-gumdrop-77d39d.netlify.app/)**

 ## Building/testing/deploying from source

 node.js and npm will be required.
 If you're using a Mac: